In this article:

 - Driving record: Your insurance premiums will typically be lower if you have a safe driving record, whereas a history of reckless driving, speeding, DUIs or accidents leads to higher insurance premiums.

-- Coverage and deductible amount: You'll pay more if you opt for comprehensive or collateral coverage on top of your standard liability insurance.
+- Full Coverage and deductible amount: You'll pay more if you opt for comprehensive or collateral coverage on top of your standard liability insurance.
 Likewise, the lower your deductible, the higher you can expect your monthly payments to be.

 - Credit score: In states where it's allowed, insurance companies may use your credit-based insurance score to determine how likely you are to file a claim based on your credit.
 Good credit behaviors like making all your payments on time and keeping your balances low can mean lower premiums.

 - Your car: The age and price point of your vehicle impacts your rate, as does how expensive it is to repair, how likely it is to be stolen and how much damage it could inflict on another car in the event of a collision.
 Driving a moderately priced car can mean a lower rate.
 There are five types of car insurance you can get, depending on your state, some types of car insurance may be optional depending on the type of car you drive.

 Which Gender Pays More for Car Insurance?